sarrouti/SemBioNLQA/README.md

 To run the project:
 -	Download the SemBioNLQA web project from
 -	Please import the Java project on your eclipse
-- Please use Tomcat 7 which is also included in the archive.
+- Please use Tomcat 7 which is also included in the archive (https://sites.google.com/site/mouradsarrouti/sembionlqa).
 This Tomcat includes some library used in this system.

-Please contact Mourad Sarrouti (sarrouti.mourad@gmail.com or mourad.sarrouti@usmba.ac.ma) if you have any questions or comments.

 Install:

-1. Download the SemBioNLQA web application from  https://sites.google.com/site/mouradsarrouti/sembionlqa
+1. Download the SemBioNLQA web application.

 2. Clone the project into a local directory.